-The OGSM is a comprehensive framework used to analyze oil and gas supply potential and related issues.
-Its primary function is to produce domestic projections of crude oil and natural gas production as well as natural gas imports and exports in response to price data received endogenously (within NEMS) from the NGTDM and LFMM.
-Projected natural gas and crude oil wellhead prices are determined within the NGTDM and LFMM, respectively.
+The OGSM is a comprehensive framework used to analyze oil and natural gas supply potential and related issues.
+Its primary function is to produce domestic projections of crude oil and natural gas production in response to price data received endogenously (within NEMS) from the NGMM and LFMM.
+Projected natural gas and crude oil wellhead prices are determined within the NGMM and LFMM, respectively.
 As the supply component only, the OGSM cannot project prices, which are the outcome of the equilibration of both demand and supply.

 The basic interaction between the OGSM and the other oil and gas modules is represented in Figure 1-1.
-The OGSM provides beginning-of-year reserves and the production-to-reserves ratio to the NGTDM for use in its short-term domestic non-associated gas production functions and associated-dissolved natural gas production.
-The interaction of supply and demand in the NGTDM determines non-associated gas production.
+The OGSM provides expected natural gas production to the NGMM for use in its short-term domestic nonassociated gas production functions and associated-dissolved natural gas production.
+The interaction of supply and demand in the NGMM determines nonassociated gas production.